jebelz/GEO/README.md

 is the vector joining them: REGARDLESS OF THEIR COORDINATE SYSTEM-- you
      do not need to specify it-- the vector will be computed in the Cartesian coordinate system at platform's origin (even if the coordinate system is not Cartesian).
-This because coordinates are treated elements of an affine space--
+This is because coordinates are treated as elements of an affine space--
      vector spaces without an origin.